-Mac Compatible SATA SSD'sFor many legacy Mac's and MacBooks, a very affordable off-the-shelf 2.5" laptop-size 6Gbps SATA III SSD is the right choice.
-When used with a 2.5" to 3.5" drive adapter sled or case it's also the right choice for older Mac Pro towers and iMac computers which used full-size 3.5 inch drives.
+Mac Compatible SATA SSD'sFor upgrading many legacy Mac's and MacBooks, a very affordable off-the-shelf 2.5" laptop-size 6Gbps SATA III SSD is the right choice.
+When used with a 2.5" to 3.5" drive adapter sled or tray it's also the right choice for older Mac Pro towers and iMac computers which used full-size 3.5 inch drives.
+They're also ideal for building a DIY SSD Macintosh backup drive with a low-cost USB enclosure.

 The compatible MacBook Air SDD timeline is most complex since, as the 1st Macs to feature solid-state storage has transitioned from 1.8" ATA-IDE to 1.8" SATA I, then II, then III, then onto custom-pinout M.2 SATA modules, to the more recent M.2 PCIe modules.